-Intended outcome Success criteria Improved oral language skills End of Foundation Stage data will show the gap on entry has narrowed by the time children leave Foundation stage from their very low starting points.
-Baseline data for 2 year olds starting between Sep 2022 and April 2024 showed over 50% start below for Speaking.
-35% of children met the threshold for S and L referral.
+Intended outcome Success criteria Improved oral language skills End of Foundation Stage data will show the gap on entry has narrowed by the time children leave Foundation stage.
 Improved language skills for all children across school with children supported by the new Oral Language Scheme of Learning.

-Assessment data, pupil interviews and Book Looks will show evidence of a broader and richer vocabulary.
+Assessment data, pupil interviews and Book Looks will show evidence of a broader and richer vocabulary which will have a positive impact on all areas of learning and overall attainment.
 Phonics screen scores will meet or exceed national for all children Phonics screen score threshold will be met for all children or for SEND children appropriate progress made.
 Improved reading attainment among disadvantaged pupils.
-Reading data for 2024 will be in line with national standards for all children for both the Expected Standard and Exceeding.
-Robust systems in place to support the wellbeing of all children so that they are able to achieve and succeed.
-Improvement in the emotional resilience of our children to enable progress and learning to take place.
+KS2 reading outcomes in 2024/25 will show that disadvantaged children have made accelerated progress from their starting points.
+KS2 reading outcomes in 2024/25 show disadvantaged children attaining the National Standard.
+To achieve and sustain improved wellbeing for all pupils in our school, particularly for our disadvantaged.
 A clear and accountable system in place for the early identification of families and children whose well-being may impede their attainment and progress.
-Pupil interviews, parent feedback and staff observations indicate that by 2024 all children are supported within school and equipped with the skills they need to develop and maintain resilience in order to focus and achieve at school A clear 'Enhanced Provision' timetable in place to support and develop children's well-being To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2023/2024 demonstrated by: • The overall absence rate for all pupils to be no more than 98% in line with government targets
+Minimal negative behaviour incidents The application of metacognitive and self-regulatory strategies by disadvantaged children Feedback from pupils, parents and staff indicate high levels of well-being whilst at school A clear Enhanced Provision timetable in place to support and develop children's well-being including Extra-curricular These strategies will show a positive impact on overall attainment.
+To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance during 2024/25 demonstrated by: • The overall attendance rate for all pupils to be 98% in line with government targets • Attendance gap between advantaged and disadvantaged to be closing from the previous year.